axxelG/loxwebhook/README.md

 A server with [supported operating systems](https://axxelg.github.io/loxwebhook/supported_os.html) on your local network reachable on port 443 from the public internet with working DNS resolution.
 If you use port forwarding on your router, you can use a different port on the server as long as the public port on the router is 443.

 ### Install

+If you want to install Loxwebhook on a Raspberry Pi you can use [this step by step guide](/docs/walkthrough_raspberry_pi.md) otherwise the following steps will give you an idea what you need to do.

 1. Download the installation file suitable for your operating system from the [loxwebhook release page](https://github.com/axxelG/loxwebhook/releases/latest)